oshry/NodeJSRedisCache/README.md

 # Node.js and Redis
 nodejs webapp(with auto restart) with redis database for cache

-Infrastructure(basically what we have in the docker-compose.yml)
+Infrastructure basic (basically what we have in the docker-compose.yml)
 1. webapp NodeJS container
 2. redis container

+Infrastructure nginx load balancer (basically what we have in the docker-compose-nginx.yml)
+1. two webapp NodeJS containers
+2. redis container
+3. nginx load balancer

 ## webapp node packages in use
 1. express - web framework